The Rising Tide (Sunny Day Real Estate album): Release

 On April 4, 2000, The Rising Tide was announced for release in June.
 Alongside this, a demo version of "The Ocean" was made available for free download through the group's website.
 In late May, "One" was released to alternative radio.
 The Rising Tide was released on June 20 through Time Bomb Recordings.
 The statue on the cover of the album is Vancouver's "Bronze Angel", created by the Montréal sculptor, Coeur de Lion MacCarthy located at the former Canadian Pacific Railway Station.
-The bronze war memorial depicting the angel of victory raising up a young soldier to heaven at the moment of his death.
+The bronze war memorial depicts the angel of victory raising up a young soldier to heaven at the moment of his death.
 To promote the album's release, listening parties were held at clubs and the band did in-store appearances at record stores.

 With the addition of touring keyboardist/guitarist Greg Suran, the group embarked on a six-week North American tour with support from No Knife in June and July.
 Between September and November, the group went on another headlining US tour.
 The Rising Tide was released in Japan on January 24, 2001 with an acoustic live version of "Television" as a bonus track.
 In February and March 2001, the group planned to embark on a one-month long tour of European, however, the group cancelled the tour over a month before its scheduled start date due to the birth of Hoerner's child.
 Amongst a series of issues, including the ending of Time Bomb's deal with Arista, problems with the group's management, advertising for The Rising Tide, and the need for a break, the band broke up in June.